Skip to main content

 How will the funding be distributed?

-Funds for the initial year of all Grand Challenge Institutional and Project (Teams and Single PI) Grants will be provided immediately after a dedicated project account is established in KFS.
-For subsequent years, funding will be subject to an annual progress review to ensure receipt of the required matches, and the feasibility of realizing the timelines proposed in the approved budget plan.
+Funds for the initial year will be provided immediately after a dedicated project account is established in KFS.
+For subsequent years, funding will be subject to an annual progress review to ensure receipt of the required matches and program metrics.

 Do we need to demonstrate a sustainable funding stream beyond the timeline of the grant?